jian-he/ambari-vagrant/centos7.2/README.md

 ## Running the tests
 This test lets you launch a centos6 docker container on YARN.
-* Copy and paste below sample Json spec to `TODO native-service-UI` and click `deploy`.
+* Copy and paste below sample Json spec to [Custom service deployment tab](http://c7201.ambari.apache.org:8088/ui2/#/yarn-deploy-service) and click `Deploy`.
 Or use [Postman](https://www.getpostman.com/) to post to this rest end point `http://c7202.ambari.apache.org:9191/services/v1/applications`
 * A simple centos6 Json spec:
     ```json
     {